Cheese is often good for ketogenic diets but there are exceptions. Find out whether swiss cheese is keto-friendly and what other options you have.

 First of all, you need to know that some people are intolerant to cheese.
 These individuals may want to avoid or limit swiss cheese even though it is low in carbs.

-How to avoid eating too much swiss cheese
+How to avoid eating too much swiss cheese on keto

 Other cheese options on keto